-Principle VIII: Company's remuneration policy Remuneration policy and procedure for approval, revision and disclosure of directors' remuneration established in the company should prevent potential conflicts of interest and abuse in determining remuneration of directors, in addition it should ensure publicity and transparency both of company's remuneration policy and remuneration of directors.
-8.1.
+Principle VIII: Company's remuneration policy Remuneration policy and procedure for approval, revi company should prevent potential conflicts of interest it should ensure publicity and transparency both of co and abuse in determining remuneration of directors, in addition 8.1.
 A company should make a public statement of the company's remuneration policy (hereinafter the remuneration statement).
 This statement should be part of the company's annual accounts.
 Remuneration statement should also be posted on the company's website.
 At present the company prepares neither remuneration policy reports nor makes public statements of them.
 The company's remuneration policy, i.e. payments to employees, specialists and managers is set in remuneration rules, which are constituent part of the collective agreement.
 The remuneration policy and its alterations are also provided in business plans prepared by the company as well as reports, which are approved by the company's board.
 Following the law on Private companies of the Lithuanian Republic, this information is available for both company's employees and its 8.2.
 Remuneration statement should mainly focus on directors' remuneration policy for the following year and, if appropriate, the subsequent years.
 The statement should contain a summary of the implementation of the remuneration policy in the previous financial year.
 Special attention should be given to any significant changes in company's remuneration policy as compared to the previous financial year.
 See commentary No. 8.1 8.3.
 Remuneration statement should leastwise include the following information: • Explanation of the relative importance of the variable and non-variable components of directors' remuneration; • Sufficient information on performance criteria that entitles directors to share options, shares or variable components of remuneration; • Sufficient information on the linkage between the remuneration and performance; • The main parameters and rationale for any annual bonus scheme and any other non-cash benefits; • A description of the main characteristics of supplementary pension or early retirement schemes for directors.
 NO See commentary No. 8.1 8.4.
 Remuneration statement should also summarize and explain company's policy regarding the terms of the contracts executed with executive directors and members of the management bodies.
 It should include, inter alia, information on the duration of contracts with executive directors and members of the management bodies, the applicable notice periods and details of provisions for termination payments linked to early termination under contracts for executive directors and members of the management bodies.
-8.5.
-The information on preparatory and decision- See commentary No. 8.1 making processes, during which a policy of remuneration of directors is being established, should also be disclosed.
+See commentary No. 8.1 8.5.
+The information on preparatory and decision-making processes, during which a policy of remuneration of directors is being established, should also be disclosed.
 Information should include data, if applicable, on authorities and composition of the remuneration committee, names and surnames of external consultants whose services have been used in determination of the remuneration policy as well as the role of shareholders' annual general meeting.